 Lyft drivers and passengers have been the victims of physical assaults while using the rideshare services.
 Many of these assaults have resulted in serious injuries.
 Now, these survivors are filing lawsuits against the company.

 If you were seriously injured from a physical assault while using Lyft, you may be eligible for compensation.
-Speak with our attorneys today about your legal options.
+Speak with a Lyft assault lawyer today about your legal options.

 Why Are People Suing Lyft?

 The lawsuits against Lyft accuse the company of several acts of negligence regarding the safety of its services.
 The various lawsuits claim the following grievances against Lyft: